luke-mckay/uart16550/doc/uart16550doc.rst

 | clk    | WISHBONE bus   | 1258Mhz for 1200 bps   | 3.6864 for 115200 bps   |              | WISHBONE clock   |
 +--------+----------------+------------------------+-------------------------+--------------+------------------+

+Due to the 16-bit clock divider 1258Mhz is the maximum frequency if the minimum bps required is 1200.
+Similarly due to the core design a minimum frequency of 3.6864Mhz is required to obtain a maximum of 115200 bps.
+These translate to the maximum bps is clock rate / 32 and the minimum bps is the clock rate divided by 1024.
+The 1258Mhz shown is the (data rate + 2.376% error) * 1024 which pushes the limt on an acceptable baud mismatch.

 Registers
 ---------